ibm-cloud-docs/databases-for-mysql/getting-started.md

 # Getting Started
 {: #getting-started}

-This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mysql_full}} deployment. [pgAdmin](https://www.pgadmin.org/) is an open-source administration platform for PostgreSQL, and provides many tools for managing your data and databases.
+This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mysql_full}} deployment. [pgAdmin](https://www.pgadmin.org/) is an open-source administration platform for MySQL, and provides many tools for managing your data and databases.
 [Download and install](https://www.pgadmin.org/download/) the version that is appropriate to your environment, and then follow the steps to connect it to your {{site.data.keyword.databases-for-mysql}} deployment.

 ## Before you begin